Xingjian508/Glowing-STP-Reader/README.md

 HI EVERYONE!
 I wrote this program that allows us to analyze and explore 3D objects within STP files.
 It uses the `steptools` library for working with STP files, while enabling us to extract, categorize, and do numerical operations with 3D objects taken from the file.

 ### Definitions
 > The program is object oriented; it mimics the idea of these 3D objects in reality.
-Here are definitions for each and their design decisions.
+I've written the definitions for each and their design decisions.
 - **Vector/Vertex**: a vector $v$ is a collection of $(x, y, z)$ points in the $\mathbb{R}^3$ space.
 	- It could be interpreted as an "arrow with direction and magnitude", or a "point" in a 3D space (which means vertex).
 - **Edge**: an edge $e$ is a tuple of $2$ vectors $(v_{\text{start}}, v_{\text{end}})$ representing an edge segment.